AhamefulaChibundu/Blog-api/README.md

 Create a `.env` file using `.env.example` as a template.

+Configure the required environment variables, including MongoDB and Cloudinary credentials.

-Start the development server
+Start the development server:

 ```bash
 npm run dev
 ```

-or
+or:

 ```bash
 nodemon index.js